Villadelfia/intrusive-thoughts/readme.md

 # Intrusive Thoughts
 ## License:
 This project is licensed under the GNU Affero GPL v3.
+I, Hana Nova, am the sole contributor to this project.
+Any external contributions will only be accepted with a waiver handing over all rights to the contributed code back to the project owner.

+This does not mean you can just use this code without making your changes public, in fact you must make them public for free.
+But it does mean that I will not include your changes in this main repository without signing a contributor agreement.

 ## Instructions: